6 Minnesota Hikes and Breweries You and Your Dog Will Love

 With five waterfalls and 18 miles of hiking trails through aspen, cedar, spruce and pine forests, Gooseberry Falls State Park is a definite bow-wow.
 The rocky shoreline of Lake Superior is a can’t-miss, too.
 If you’d like to take more than one day to soak up this memorable area of our state, dogs are welcome at Gooseberry Falls’ campsites.
 (Fido will thank you for packing enough weenie-roast supplies for two.)

-Following your stay, reward yourself with post-adventure libations at the newly remodeled Castle Danger Brewery in Two Harbors.
+Following your stay, reward yourself with post-adventure libations at Castle Danger Brewery in Two Harbors.
 Sip on seasonal beers—like the fruity, balanced spring Double Crossing IPA—while you and your bestie listen to live music and take in the scenic overlook from the sizeable patio.

 Quarry Hill Nature Center features paved and natural trails through restored prairie, quarry, man-made caves and an oak savanna.
 And even though you’re only a few minutes away from downtown Rochester, you and your pup will feel miles away from everything within the 300 acres of peaceful park.

-The convenient location makes it easy to treat yourself to refreshments at nearby Forager Brewing Company.
-Not only is the dog-friendly patio here gorgeous, its decorative plants double as ingredients for the hearty wood-fired pizzas that pair oh-so-well with Forager’s small-batch beers.
+The convenient location makes it easy to treat yourself to refreshments at nearby Forager Brewery.
+Not only is the dog-friendly patio here gorgeous, the decorative plants double as ingredients for the hearty wood-fired pizzas that pair oh-so-well with Forager’s small-batch beers.
 Both are made on-site with as many locally foraged elements as possible.

 Go west, young pup!
 To Buffalo River State Park in Moorhead, that is.
 Your pooch will relish her romp through one of our state’s largest prairies, known for its variety of birds and other wildlife.
 Its 12 miles of hiking trails take you along the lovely Buffalo River, where water-loving pups can cool off on hot summer days.